 All Rotoflow turbomachinery is built for a long and relatively maintenance-free operational life.
-We engineer components and conduct analyses that enhance safety, reliability, and efficiency—for every application requirement.
+We engineer components and conduct analyses that enhance safety, reliability, and efficiency—for every application requirement and major industry standard.
 Rotoflow quality dominates the industry.

 Rotoflow’s specialized engineers utilize the study of rotordynamics to analyze a number of rotor-based structures, ensuring the reliable performance of Rotoflow turbomachinery within intended operational ranges.

 All of the in-motion surfaces within a turboexpander bearing system need precise engineering to achieve optimal operational performance.
 Within the process of bearing analysis and design, Rotoflow engineers carefully study friction, lubrication, and system wear, identifying ways to reduce surface wear by adjusting surface properties and effectively utilizing surface lubricants.

 Rotoflow pressure-containing housings are designed to the intent of the ASME Boiler and Pressure Vessel Code, ensuring safe, robust housings.
 Finite Element Analysis is used to ensure that housing designs meet stress and defection criteria under pressure, temperature, and external piping loads.
 Nondestructive testing of raw materials and manufacturing processes is used for quality control.
 All pressure-containing housings are pressure-tested at Rotoflow facilities prior to being put into service.

 Rotoflow conducts extensive gear and gearbox analysis to ensure consistently high quality, ongoing product reliability, high plant availability, and extended service performance.